rokath/trice/README.md

 - [https://interrupt.memfault.com/blog/trice](https://interrupt.memfault.com/blog/trice)
 - [Trice User Guide](./docs/TriceUserGuide.md)
 - Check the [docs](./docs) folder.
 No need to read all this stuff - it is just for help and reference.
+- Check issues and discussions including the closed items.

 ## Support?